Maximilian-Winter/pytonium/readme.md

 ### Features:

-- Create appealing UI's for Python Apps through the web-technologies HTML, CSS and Javascript, using frameworks like React, Preact and Tailwind CSS for styling.
+- Create appealing UIs for Python Apps through the web-technologies HTML, CSS and Javascript, using frameworks like React, Preact and Tailwind CSS for styling.
 - Call Python function and methods from Javascript and return values from Python to Javascript.
 - Handle the application state through simple methods and event based interfaces in Javascript and Python.
+- Execute Javascript from Python on the UI.

-The package is avaible via pip.
+The package is available via pip.

 So just type the following in the console to install it.
 ```